Pension Reform Agreement / Rumor Control

 Late yesterday January 20, 2016 PLEA received word that the attached PDF was floating around the Department without any context being provided.
 Along with the agreement, it seems that there are a number of rumors, inaccuracies, half-truths, and just straight up lies as to what has actually been agreed to.
 The following is detailed and ACCURATE information as to the pension reform agreement.

 For starters, PLEA Treasurer and Phoenix Police Pension Board Trustee Will Buividas has been providing routine updates as to the health of PSPRS and what must be done to make the system solvent.
 Unfortunately, doing nothing is not a viable option.
-Let’s put it this way: over the last few years, the amount that the City has had to put into PSPRS is the equivalent of giving every Officer on the Department an over 30% raise.
-This is real money and real money that could have gone into your paycheck instead of being forced to take concessions.
+Let’s put it this way: over the last few years, the amount that the City has had to put into PSPRS is the equivalent of giving every Officer on the Department a raise of over 30%.
+This is real money that could have gone into your paycheck instead of being forced to take concessions.

 For current employees (hired BEFORE 2012) and retirees there is only ONE change.

-Currently, the law states that a PBI of up to 4% of the AVERAGE PSPRS pension is paid out when there is enough money in the excess earnings account to pay the PBI.
-Money flows into the excess earnings account when the fund earns over 9% then half of the return above 9% flows into the account.
-This creates a governor on the system and it is never ever able to fully recover from any downturns.
+Currently, the law states that a permanent benefit increase (PBI) of up to 4% of the AVERAGE PSPRS pension is paid out when there is enough money in the excess earnings account to pay the PBI.
+Money flows into the excess earnings account when the fund earns over 9%.
+Half of the return above 9% then goes to fund the PBI account.
+This creates a situation that acts as a governor on the system preventing it from being able to fully recover from any downturns.
 The Board of Trustees has addressed this by reducing the risk in the portfolio so that going forward for years and possibly decades the fund WILL NOT earn over 9%.
 This means that NO PBI’s will be paid out for the next several years / decades and the city’s contribution rate will continue to increase significantly.
 4% X 0 = zero any way you slice it or no increases for retirees.

 Under the new plan retirees and current employees when they retire will get a COLA EVERY year.
-The new COLA will be tied to Phoenix / Mesa CPI and will be a maximum of 2%.
+The new COLA will be tied to Phoenix / Mesa consumer price index (CPI) and will be a maximum of 2%.
 So if CPI is 2.25% the COLA is 2%.
 If the CPI is 1.75% the COLA will be 1.75%.
 This will occur regardless of what happens to the earnings of the fund for that year.
 Also, since this COLA will be tied directly to YOUR pension it will be a true 2%.
-For Phoenix Officers this means that the amount lost each year in the COLA will not be as great as others because our retirees have the HIGHEST pensions in the State and some will actually receive a larger COLA than before.
-This occurs because even with the concessions, we are still the HIGHEST paid Police Officers in the State.
+For Phoenix Officers this means that the amount lost each year in the COLA will not be as great as others because our retirees have the HIGHEST pensions in the state and some will actually receive a larger COLA than before.
+This occurs because even with the concessions, we are still the HIGHEST paid Police Officers in the state.

 The above is the only change for YOU.
 This is the ONLY item going to the ballot.
 The rest of the bill deals with new hires and fixing some problems encountered from the 2012 changes.